awaiyuki/slime/README.md

 3D SPH-based Fluid Simulation using CUDA and OpenGL

 ## Current Status
-The core features have been implemented, and the project is currently undergoing debugging and improvement, focusing on fine-tuning SPH simulation accuracy (adjusting constants) and enhancing marching cubes rendering performance.
+The core features have been implemented, but there are still plenty of bugs to work through.
+The project is in the debugging and improvement, focusing on fine-tuning SPH simulation accuracy (by adjusting constants) and boosting rendering performance.

 ## Features
 - SPH-based Fluid Simulation